The O-Shot for Urinary Incontinence

 Until now we did not have good solutions other than wearing a pad or having surgery.
 The O-Shot has been a game changer in managing incontinence – it is non-invasive, simple, fast and relatively inexpensive with virtually no risks.

-The O-Shot activates stem cells in the localized region and these tissues are able to regenerate and improve their strength and ability to prevent urine flow.
+The O-Shot may activate cells in the localized region and these tissues are able to regenerate and improve their strength and ability to prevent urine flow.
 In many cases, the incontinence may be completely resolved.

 Only physicians who have been trained and certified to perform the O-Shot® can perform the procedure or be involved in the clinical study.